 Price: from £185 per week

 Famous for the size of its rooms and social spaces, Woodland Court is good value for money if you value your space and storage areas, and it’s nice and close to the centre of town.
 It’s also a relatively modern set of buildings, so the quality of accommodation is high too.
+However, the cost does reflect this, with it being the higher end of the Bath accommodations.

 Price: from £117 per week